Madeline K. Sofia

 Madeline K. Sofia, also known as Maddie Sofia, is an American journalist and science communicator.
-She was the host of Short Wave, NPR's daily science podcast.
+They were the host of Short Wave, NPR's daily science podcast.

 Education

-Sofia earned her PhD in microbiology from the University of Rochester Medical Center.
-Prior to graduate school, she got a BS in biology at the University of Mount Union.
+Sofia earned their PhD in microbiology from the University of Rochester Medical Center.
+Prior to graduate school, they earned a BS in biology at the University of Mount Union.

 Career

 Sofia is the former co-host of Short Wave, NPR's science podcast, which launched in October 2019.